 - 1. Place your mouse pointer over the Network tab. - 2.
 Select 802.1x from the drop-down menu. - 3.
 Select the On option for the 802.1x Port Security.
 The default setting for 802.1x is Off. - 4.
 Select the Extensible Authentication Protocol (EAP) method from the Protocol drop-down menu.
 Supported EAP methods include EAP-MD5, EAP-PEAP, EAP-TLS, and EAP-TTLS. - 5.
-Connect the PC to a 802.1x secured switch with like authentication protocols. - 6.
+Type the information required for the selected 802.1x authentication method. - 6.
+Connect the PC to a 802.1x secured switch with like authentication protocols. - 7.
 Click the Save button to save the settings, or click the Reset button to clear all of the information you entered without saving it.